 - 1. The module shall provide two distinct operator roles: User and Cryptographic Officer. - 2.
 The module does not provide authentication. - 3.
 The operator shall be capable of commanding the module to perform the power up self-tests by cycling power or resetting the module. - 4.
 Power up self-tests do not require any operator action. - 5.
-Data output shall be inhibited during self-tests, zeroization, and error states.
-Output related to keys and their use is inhibited until the key concerned has been fully generated. - 6.
+Data output shall be inhibited during key generation, self-tests, zeroization, and error states. - 6.
 Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 7.
 There are no restrictions on which keys or CSPs are zeroized by the zeroization service. - 8.
 The module does not support concurrent operators. - 9.
 The module does not have any external input/output devices used for entry/output of data. - 10.
 The module does not enter or output plaintext CSPs from the module's physical boundary. - 11.
 The module does not output intermediate key values.